otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ### C. Switching the 'clue' to 'RIPLEY'

-To switch the 'clue' to 'RIPLEY', some user agent matipulations are necessary.
+To switch the 'clue' to 'RIPLEY', some user agent manipulations are necessary.
 Please see below for details.

 ---